 Bellows Falls is home to two clusters of petroglyphs, located about 50 feet south of the Vilas Bridge, which crosses the Connecticut River.
 The mysterious carvings depict rounded heads with rough, minimalist features - eyes, mouths.
-Several of the heads have protuberances that look like horns or antennae.
-Their origin is unknown and various hypotheses place them at anywhere from 300-3,000 years old.
+Several of the heads have protuberances that look like horns or antennae, and may depict feathers worn as hair decorations.
+Various hypotheses place them at anywhere from 300-3,000 years old.

-If the Abenaki were indeed responsible for the petroglyphs, the westward orientation of the carvings may hint at their meaning.
+The westward orientation of the carvings may hint at the meaning of the carvings.
 In Abenaki folklore, a dead person’s soul travels westward when it leaves the body.
 These faces may have been waymarkers, pointing the way to the afterlife.
 Adding to this theory, an Abenaki burial ground was found not too far from the site.
 But no one really knows.
-Those round faces with their nubby extensions could certainly be extraterrestrial.
-And if carvings have been added over time, perhaps the aliens are due for another visit.

 Know Before You Go

 The petroglyphs are located on the Vermont side of the Vilas bridge.
 Standing on the Vermont side at the end of the bridge, look over the south railing.
-The petroglyphs are located directly downward by the water's edge (look for yellow paint markers).
+The petroglyphs are located directly downward by the water's edge (look for yellow paint markers on the rocks below).